rithvikbanda/ShotPutAnalysis/README.md

-# ThrowBuddy
+# ShotPut Analysis
-AI based Shotput Pose Detection App
+AI based Shotput Pose Detection
-Can identify whether the throw is a glide, spin, stand etc Compares it to the other olympic level throws, and offers feedback and ways to help improve the throw
+Can identify whether the throw is a glide, spin, stand etc Displays Model Accuracy Score compared to that of an Olympic Thrower

 In development:
 Show an olympic throw in the same format (glide, spin, stand) so user knows what throw is supposed to look like.